Chana Halwa

 Get App

-How to Make Black Chana Halwa
+How to Make Chana Halwa

 Traditional + healthy version with step-by-step photos · 35 min total · 2 servings